 - 1/4 teaspoon almond extract

-- Prepare your sheet pan with parchment paper and place your cooling rack over a paper towel for icing.
+- Prepare your sheet pan with parchment paper.

-- Cube the chilled butter and add to the flour.
-Use a pastry blender to cut it in.
-Do this only until it looks crumbly like sand and some bits of butter are the size of peas.
+- Cube the chilled butter and "cut" it into the dry ingredients using a pastry blender or a fork.
+Do this only until it looks crumbly like sand, some bits of butter will be about the size of peas.
 If you have ever made pie crust, this is a similar process.
-You can do this by hand, just press the butter with the flour between your fingers to make small flakes.
-If your hands are warm and the dough starts to melt, put the bowl in the fridge to chill for a little bit.

-- Place the dough on the sheet pan and gently press into a disc about 3/4" thick.
+- Place the ball of dough onto the prepared sheet pan and gently press into a disc about 3/4" thick.
 Carefully cut into 8 pie shaped pieces with a long knife.
 Don't use a sawing motion when cutting, just gently press down to cut straight across.

 - Carefully separate the pieces, giving them room for chilling and baking.
 When they bake, you want them to have enough room so they don't become one whole disc again.
 These will puff up and rise a little bit.